CHAPTER THIRTY—CONDITIONS

 She tested the length of her ankle tether.
 The radius allowed her to crawl to the adjacent counter—which James had completely cleared off—and, if she was careful, to get down to the floor.

-She tried lifting up the counter legs, but they were set too deep into the floor.
-She tested how far she could move and reach at the end of the line, but James had prisoner-proofed her area.
-The chair wasn’t even within her reach.
+She tried lifting up the counter legs, but they were cemented into the floor.
+She tested how far she could move and if she could reach any tools at the end of the line, but James had prisoner-proofed her area.
+She tried to utilize the android’s semi-extendable limbs.
+Panels in her forearms and lower legs elongated a couple inches, but even with a little extra length, the desk chair wasn’t even within her reach.

-Thwarted, she climbed back up onto the counter and leaned her back against the wall between the windows.
+Thwarted, she reverted her limbs, climbed back up onto the counter, and leaned her back against the wall between the windows.

-She hadn’t been there long when James opened the door in the adjacent wall.
-He hesitated, and a look of dread permeated him for a moment.
+She hadn’t been there long when James opened the door.
+He hesitated, and a look of dread crossed him for a moment.
 He glanced at the guard behind him, who left and shut the door.
-Presumably to stand watch just outside.
+Presumably to stand watch outside.

 Heather’s moveable facial features tightened.
 “You look awful.”